-Barlow & Barlow is a British interior design studio known for its dual expertise in decoration and lighting.
-Siblings Lucy and Max Barlow set up the Holland Park practice in September 2013, quickly gaining a reputation for creating spaces that are both youthful and exuberant.
+The Studio: Barlow & Barlow is a British interior design studio known for its dual expertise in decoration and lighting.
+Lucy Barlow set up the Holland Park practice in September 2013 with her brother, Max, the studio’s in-house lighting designer.
+Lucy quickly gained a reputation for creating spaces that are both youthful and exuberant.
 One of the few studios to offer a complete interior architecture, decoration and lighting service, it playfully reinvents the traditional English interior for a young and dynamic clientele from London to Dublin & Marbella.
 Barlow & Barlow’s living interiors are an antidote to the blandness of the instant house look.
 Its boldly eclectic schemes feature custom sourced art, antiques and bespoke furnishing often designed together with the client.
 With an academic grounding in fashion and interiors, Lucy designs her schemes with a fearless and luxurious sense of print, pattern and colour.
 The studio takes a similarly decorative approach to lighting and instils every project with warmth and vibrancy.

-Alongside their extensive portfolio of international interior projects, Barlow & Barlow produce a burgeoning collection of bespoke and limited edition decorative objects, custom lighting, furniture and interior accessories including scented candles and artisanal ceramic lamps handmade in Finland.
+Alongside their extensive portfolio of international interior projects, Barlow & Barlow produce a burgeoning collection of bespoke and limited edition decorative objects, custom lighting, and furniture including scented candles and artisanal ceramic lamps handmade in Finland.

 Lucy studied fashion before attending the Inchbald School of Design.
 On graduating, she worked for a number of years with the decorator Mark Gillette in the north of England creating interiors for a series of big country house estates.
 Her debut interiors project was a considerable undertaking: the restoration of a quartet of luxury London apartments inside Gatti House, a majestic grade II listed building on the Strand.
 These decadently dressed residences – which broke records for property prices when offered for sale in 2015 – became a showcase for her rich interior style, which is marked by its riotous sense of fun, colour and pattern.
 This project was the springboard for founding her own design practice in September 2013.
 She says: “It’s so important to create a space that makes your life better.
 Colour, pattern, warmth, beautiful lighting – these are the tools to make you feel happy in a home.”